liuys-dase/PrettyCodeCopy/README.md

 1. Open any code file and ensure the editor has focus (`editorTextFocus`).
 2. Optional: select the code to copy; otherwise the whole file is used.
-3. Configure once (optional): set `PrettyCodeCopy.headers` in Settings to choose which header fields are included (default: [source, lines]).
+3. Configure once (optional): set `PrettyCodeCopy.headers-filepath` in Settings to choose which header fields are included (default: [source, lines]).
 4. Trigger one of the following:
    - Press the keybinding (macOS: `Cmd+Alt+C`).
    - Open Command Palette (`Cmd+Shift+P` / `Ctrl+Shift+P`) and run `Copy Code With File Path and Line Numbers`.